TransGAN: Two Pure Transformers Can Make One Strong GAN, and That Can Scale Up: Related Works

-The original transformer was built for NLP \cite{vaswani2017attention}, where the multi-head self-attention and feed-forward MLP layer are stacked to capture the long-term correlation between words.
-Its popularity among computer vision tasks rises recently~\cite{parmar2018image,yang2020learning,zeng2020learning,carion2020end,wu2020visual,chen2020pre}.
-The core of a transformer is the self-attention mechanism, which characterizes the dependencies between any two distant tokens.
-It could be viewed as a special case of non-local operations in the embedded Gaussian~\cite{wang2018non}, that captures long-range dependencies of pixels in image/video.
+\textbf{Transformers in Computer Vision.} \quad The original transformer was built for NLP \cite{vaswani2017attention}, where the multi-head self-attention and feed-forward MLP layer are stacked to capture the long-term correlation between words.
 A recent work \cite{dosovitskiy2020image} implements highly competitive ImageNet classification using pure transformers, by treating an image as a sequence of $16\times16$ visual words.
-However, its success relies on pretraining on large-scale external data. \cite{touvron2020training} improves the data efficiency for its training.
-Besides image classification task, transformer and its variants are also explored on image processing \cite{chen2020pre}, point cloud \cite{zhao2020point}, object detection \cite{carion2020end,zhu2020deformable} and so on.
+It has strong representation capability and is free of human-defined inductive bias.
+In comparison, CNNs exhibit a strong bias towards feature locality, as well as spatial invariance due to sharing filter weights across all locations.
+However, the success of original vision transformer relies on pretraining on large-scale external data. \cite{touvron2020training,touvron2021going} improve the data efficiency and address the difficulty of optimizing deeper models.
+Other works introduce the pyramid/hierarchical structure to transformer~\cite{liu2021swin,chen2021crossvit,zhang2021multi} or combine it with convolutional layers~\cite{li2021bossnas,xie2021cotr}.
+Besides image classification task, transformer and its variants are also explored on image processing~\cite{chen2020pre}, point cloud~\cite{zhao2020point}, semantic segmentation~\cite{zheng2020rethinking}, object detection~\cite{carion2020end,zhu2020deformable} and so on.
 A comprehensive review is referred to \cite{han2020survey}.